Broken Collarbone In Children: Causes, Symptoms & Treatment

 2. Can my child go to school with a broken collarbone?

-Once your child gets a sling, they may need some time, say a week, at home to rest.
-From the next week, the child should be able to attend school wearing a sling unless directed otherwise by their doctor (14).
+Once your child gets a sling, they may need some time, say a week, to rest at home.
+From the subsequent week, they should be able to attend school wearing a sling unless directed otherwise by their doctor (14).

 3. How much force does it take to break a collarbone?